Variables

 }

-property is an uri template, having the number-type
+First, we see that $ref of value property is an uri template, having the number-type placeholder.

-That placeholder will be replaced with the value of the variable having the same name from $vars
+That placeholder will be replaced with the value of the variable having the same name from $vars.

 JSON pointer.
 Instead of using the object as placeholder, the value will be

-resolved, in our case it will use the value of type
+resolved, in our case it will use the value of type property from our data (not schema).

 Consider the following data to be validated against our schema: